ImageMagick/Usage-Markdown/color_mods/index.md

 That means you can spend your effort on the halt, and save it for the future.

 You can also send, or download Hald CLUT images for other people and even other applications.
-You could even directly edit the colors in a Hald, using a image editor like "`Gimp`" or "`Photoshop`", or if saved in a [Enumerated Pixel Text Image](../files/#txt) use a plain text editor!
+You could even directly edit the colors in a Hald, using an image editor like "`Gimp`" or "`Photoshop`", or if saved in a [Enumerated Pixel Text Image](../files/#txt) use a plain text editor!
 All this is especially the case for very complex color modifications

 *Please mail me any Hald CLUT images you have found interesting or useful, and I will example them here.